JatinSanghvi/JatinSanghvi.github.io/content/posts/2024-10-02-csharp-throw-expression/index.md

 this.firstName = this.EnsureNotNull(firstName);
 ```

-The above method definition was simplified to highlight just the essentials of caller argument expression.
-A more elaborate method that uses extension methods, allows nullable checks and works for any argument type will look like below.
+This method highlights the essentials of caller argument expressions.
+A real-world solution will possibly implement an extension method that accommodates nullable checks and works with any argument type:

 ```cs
 public static class EnsureExtensions